 - You can change the default IP port from 4992 to any valid port #.
 This allows you to forward an IP port through your router to your Flex radio and connect the Mini to if from the public Internet.
 You will probably want to add additional layers of security for this option.

 - You can select either hardware KEY (from the Radio I/O module) or control the KEY input to your radio over the Flex network API.
-This allows you to connect to your Flex and have a real CW QSO with a Mini in another room (or another state).
-Use SmartSDR on your iPad or iPhone or an audio server such as SonoBus to pass audio between you and your radio.
+This allows you to connect to your Flex and have a real CW QSO with just a Mini in another room (or another state).
+Use SmartSDR on your iPad or iPhone or an audio server such as SonoBus or Mumble to pass audio between you and your radio.